puppetlabs/puppetdb/documentation/api/query/v3/server-time.markdown

 ## Response Format

-The response will be in `application/json`, and will return a JSON string containing an ISO-8601 representation of the current time on the PuppetDB server.
+The response will be in `application/json`, and will return a JSON map with a single key: `server-time`, whose value is an ISO-8601 representation of the current time on the PuppetDB server.

-    "2013-09-20T20:54:27.472Z"
+    {"server-time": "2013-09-20T20:54:27.472Z"}